A&M Care Home in Las Vegas, NV

 Pros

-• pro The home health facility is highly recommended, with nurses and staff who are very nice and helpful to clients' needs.
+• pro The staff at the home health facility are very nice and helpful with clients' needs.

 • pro The staff is great, and receptionist Jocelyn is very helpful in answering questions.